2851999/homecontrol-old/docs/docs/setup.md

 ## Setup the scheduler

-For monitoring setup the scheduler as a systemd service.
+For monitoring, setup the scheduler as a systemd service.
 This can be done by creating a file at `/etc/systemd/system/homecontrol-scheduler.service` with the following contents

 ```ini